-Key to successfully delivering our strategy is working in collaboration with key local partners.
+Key to successfully delivering our strategy is working in collaboration with key local and national partners.
 Several organisations have specific responsibilities for transport, planning and project delivery, and hence, partnership working is key to delivering our vision for the Greater Cambridge sub-region.
 We will work closely with:

-- The Greater Cambridge Partnership, who are currently leading the development and delivery of a programme of sustainable transport improvements, including a series of public transport corridors connecting Cambridge to growth sites to the north, east, south east and west of the city. - We will support the GCP in delivering the -proposed bus network improvements set out in Making Connections, through -enhanced partnerships or franchising, if the decision is taken for the scheme to progress. - The local planning authorities of Cambridge City Council and South Cambridgeshire District Council, including to develop an update to the Transport strategy for Cambridge and South Cambridgeshire alongside the Greater Cambridge Local Plan - Cambridgeshire County Council, who have responsibilities for maintenance and investment in the local highway network; and, and, if a decision were to be taken to proceed, for administering any future road pricing scheme to fund the bus network improvements that we will deliver; and - DfT, National Highways, Network Rail, the East West Rail Company, and Train Operating Companies responsible for delivering wider strategic transport improvements.
+- The GCP, who are currently leading the development and delivery of a programme of sustainable transport improvements, including a series of public transport corridors connecting Cambridge to growth sites to the north, east, south east and west of the city.
+We will support the GCP in delivering the proposed bus network improvements set out in Making Connections, through our bus reform work, if the decision is taken for the scheme to progress; - The Local Planning Authorities of Cambridge CC and SCDC, who will be updating the Transport Strategy for Cambridge and South Cambridgeshire alongside the development of the Greater Cambridge Local Plan;

-The schemes which are considered to be the required to sustainably deliver the planned growth proposed within the current Local Plans for Cambridge and South Cambridgeshire are listed below.
-These schemes are jointly being developed and delivered in partnership by the GCP, CCC, CPCA and national partners such as National Highways and Network Rail:

-- Greater Cambridge Partnership (GCP) schemes:

-- Cambourne to Cambridge

-- e-Cambridge South East Transport Study-Scheme

-- Cambridge South West Travel Hub

-- Waterbeach to North East Cambridge
+- CCC, who have responsibilities for maintenance and investment in the local highway network; and, if a decision were to be taken to proceed, for administering any future road pricing scheme to fund the bus network improvements that we will deliver; and - DfT, National Highways, Network Rail, the East West Rail Company, and train operating companies responsible for delivering wider strategic transport improvements. - The schemes that are required to sustainably deliver the planned growth proposed within the current Local Plans for Cambridge and South Cambridgeshire are listed below.
+These schemes are being developed and delivered in partnership by us, the GCP, CCC, and national partners such as National Highways and Network Rail. - Greater Cambridge Partnership (GCP) schemes: - o Cambourne to Cambridge; - o Cambridge South East Transport; - o Cambridge South West Mobility (Travel) Hub; - o Waterbeach to North East Cambridge; - o Cambridge Eastern Access Phase A; - o City Access including Making Connections.; - GCP Active Travel Schemes; - Waterbeach Station relocation: - A10 (Waterbeach to Cambridge) highway improvements; and - A10 Ely to Cambridge Improvements.

-- O-Cambridge Eastern Access Phase A, and Phase A relocated and expanded Newmarket Road Park and Ride site

-- City Access including Making Connections

-- Foxton Rural Travel Hub

-- GCP Active Travel Schemes Cycle Schemes

-- Waterbeach Station relocation

-- A10 (Waterbeach to Cambridge) highway improvements